 With such an absurd interpretation, we couldn’t even have police protection, a court system, or prisons.
 Why believe that police can use force but not Armies?
 There’s not much of a difference.
 Police use force to protect people from enemies inside a country.
-Armies use force to protect people from enemies outside a country.
+Armies use force to protect people from enemies

 Without the proper use of force, we’d have anarchy, and innocent people would be hurt or killed.
 That’s why complete pacifism is not only unbiblical, it is a dereliction of duty.
 Individuals have a responsibility to protect themselves and their families from harm, and governments have a similar responsibility to protect their citizens.

 Christians can and should, of course, oppose specific wars that don’t meet what theologians call “just-war theory.”
 As I mentioned in my last column, I believe the Iraq war is just.
 But I didn’t get enough time with my driver friend to hear his complete case against the Iraq war.
 Maybe he knows something I don’t, but it didn’t seem so.